 Day One:

 We left from Camp Lester, 6 riders all fresh and eager to get the 90 miles underway.
-As with all good activities we started with a prayer and then headed off!!

 The excitement was so tangible as we started.
 Within a mile we had our first, and just about only, near accident when Erin's iphone fell off his bike.
 I was riding behind him and saw it happen.
 Acting fast I stashed my bike quick, ran out in front of a big truck and snagged it before it got run over.
 That would not have been a good way to start the trip.
 Luckily, it was fine and we were on our way again.